-Once flights, accommodation and any intended activities are booked, the rest is in the hands of the ‘travel Gods’ with travellers at the mercy of arrival and departure times, luggage transportation, and weather conditions.
+Once flights, accommodation and any intended activities are booked, the rest is in the hands of the travel gods with travellers at the mercy of arrival and departure times, luggage transfers, and weather conditions.
+Here are some of the cover benefits available when you take out a TID insurance policy.

-Our international policies can cover valuable electronic items such as cameras, laptops and phones if they're stolen, permanently lost or damaged.
+TID’s international policies may cover valuable electronic items, such as cameras, laptops and phones if they're stolen, permanently lost or damaged.
 You can purchase extra cover for your valuable items for an additional premium.
+If you need to make a luggage claim, please ensure you understand what we require.

-None of us can tell what is going to happen in the future – while you might be thinking it holds relaxing nights gazing at the water as the sun goes down at the Seminyak Beach Bars, life can have other ideas with sickness, accidents and more resulting in a trip cut short, or a holiday that’s cancelled altogether.
+None of us can tell what is going to happen in the future – while you might be thinking it holds relaxing nights gazing at the water as the sun goes down at the Seminyak beach bars, sickness, accidents and more can result in a trip cut short, or a holiday that’s cancelled altogether.

-When choosing a policy, you can increase the covered amount for cancellation by selecting a benefit limit although there may be additional charges accordingly.
+When choosing the TID policy that suits you best, there is an option to increase the covered amount for cancellation by selecting a benefit limit although there may be additional charges accordingly.
 Sub limits apply, and remember, if you simply change your mind about your trip, you’re unlikely to be covered.

-As the go-to Indonesian island, Bali is just as prone to floods, earthquakes, volcanoes and tsunamis as the rest of the country is.
-And while it’s not something we like to think about, it should be a consideration and research done before you set-off.
+As the go-to Indonesian island, Bali is prone to floods, earthquakes, volcanoes and tsunamis.
+And while it’s not something we like to think about, it should be a consideration and you should do your research before you set off.

 When any of these occur, domestic and international flights are often thrown into chaos, bookings are forced to be shuffled, and in some cases, a diversion to another destination is required.

-Those adrenaline junkies who have surfing, rafting or trekking on their Bali to-do list, will know that adventure travel comes with a risk.
-If something goes wrong and you injure yourself, a TID policy may be able to help with medical assistance, evacuation, and in the worst case scenario, repatriation back home if medically necessary and approved by us.
-And if you’ve decided to bring your own golf or surfing equipment with you, there’s cover (benefit limits apply) on The Works and Annual Multi Trip plans to hire replacement equipment if your own is accidentally lost, delayed or damaged during your trip.
+Adrenaline junkies who have surfing, rafting or trekking on their Bali to-do list, will know that adventure travel comes with a risk.
+If something goes wrong and you injure yourself, a TID policy may be able to help with medical assistance, evacuation, and in the worst-case scenario, repatriation back home if medically necessary and approved by us.
+And if you’ve decided to take your own golf or surfing equipment with you, there’s cover (benefit limits apply) on The Works and Annual Multi Trip plans to hire replacement equipment if your own is accidentally lost, delayed or damaged during your trip.

 With vastly diverse landscapes, every star of hotel and all manner of activities, Bali offers something for travellers of all stripes.